citusdata/citus_docs/reference/common_errors.rst

 However, if a root certificate authority file exists (typically in ``~/.postgresql/root.crt``), then the certificate will be checked unsuccessfully against that CA at connection time.
 The Postgres documentation about `SSL support <https://www.postgresql.org/docs/current/libpq-ssl.html#LIBQ-SSL-CERTIFICATES>`_ warns:

-   For backwards compatibility with earlier versions of PostgreSQL, if a root CA file exists, the behavior of sslmode=require will be the same as that of verify-ca, meaning the server certificate is validated against the CA. Relying on this behavior is discouraged,
+   For backward compatibility with earlier versions of PostgreSQL, if a root CA file exists, the behavior of sslmode=require will be the same as that of verify-ca, meaning the server certificate is validated against the CA. Relying on this behavior is discouraged,